dawitalemu4/CodePath103PreWork/README.md

 # CodePath103PreWork
-This repo contains a website called CreatorVerse I made for CodePath Web Development 103 course's prework.
+This repo contains a full-stack website called CreatorVerse I made for CodePath Web Development 103 course's prework.
 Uses React, JavaScript, and Supabase.
+Finished in under 8 hours of dev time.